-When you try to install driver for the onboard integrated GPU, the Intel HD Graphics, Windows 10 shows an error message that reads “This computer does not meet the minimum requirements for installing the software” upon running the setup.exe.
-This guide will show you how to get around the error and still be able to install the driver for the Intel HD graphics on Windows 10.
+When attempting to install the driver for your onboard integrated GPU, the Intel HD Graphics, you may encounter an error message that reads “This computer does not meet the minimum requirements for installing the software” upon running the setup.exe on Windows 10 or Windows 11.
+This issue can arise because the driver is too old and only supports up to Windows Vista or 7, making it difficult for Windows 10/11 to recognize and run the installer.

-The solution is to run the setup by browsing to it from within the Device Manager in Windows 10.
-Detailed instructions are listed as below.
+This solution is to run the driver’s setup by browsing to it from within the Device Manager in Windows 11/10.
+Follow these detailed instructions to proceed:

 - Go to start menu and type devmgmt.msc to open Device Manager.